"Love Is The Anchor"

 Jesus established the New Covenant through His blood, fulfilling and superseding the Old Covenant.
 This New Covenant offers forgiveness, reconciliation with God, and the indwelling of the Holy Spirit.
 Reflect on what it means to live under this New Covenant.
 How does the reality of Christ's blood shed for you impact your daily walk with God?
 In what ways can you more fully embrace the freedom and responsibility that comes with this covenant relationship?

-DAY 5 Proclaiming Christ's Death Until He Comes Devotional
+DAY 5 Proclaim Christ's Death Until He Comes Devotional

 Reading: 1 Corinthians 11:26, Revelation 19:6-9